Online Schools In North Dakota

 Scholarship Amount: Up to $6,000 total.

-Applicants must be residents of North Dakota and members of a recognized Indian tribe.
+Applicants must be residents of North Dakota and members of a recognized Native American tribe.
 To apply, students must be accepted into an accredited program for higher education or a verified vocational program.
 Scholarship awards are based on need as well as merit.

 Scholarship Amount: Up to $2,000 per year.